 5 Books to Read Before Starting Your Business

 Starting a new business is no small undertaking.
-There are many factors to be considered, and it is important to do your research and prepare yourself as much as possible, with some 80 percent of new businesses failing within the first couple of years.
+There are many factors to be considered, and it is important to do your research and prepare yourself as much as possible, with some 50 percent of new businesses failing within the five years, according to the Small Business Administration.

 Over the past 15 years, I have had the opportunity to be the founder or co-founder of three companies in three different industries.
-Along this journey, my teams and I have done a lot of things right -- and a lot of things wrong.
-Building a business is a daunting task -- from originally creating the idea, then planning and validating that idea to fund raising, staffing and achieving profitability.
+As part of this journey, my teams and I have done a lot of things right -- and a lot of things wrong.
+Building a business is a daunting task -- from originally creating the idea, then planning and validating that idea to fund-raising, staffing and achieving profitability.
 There are many pitfalls in the journey that could easily completely destroy your business.

 Today, I get to speak to entrepreneurs

-Today, I get to speak to entrepreneurs and students heading down the business path on a regular basis.
+Today, I get to speak on a regular basis to entrepreneurs and students heading down the business path.
 Inevitably, I encourage them all to read books related to their business and management.
 It’s a free education.
-There are thousands of books out there to help educate new entrepreneurs about what they’re getting into, so I wanted to review five books that I think will help any entrepreneur succeed with their start up:
+There are thousands of books out there to help educate new entrepreneurs about what they’re getting into, so I wanted to review five books that I think will help any entrepreneur succeed with his or her startup:

 The Founder's Dilemmas: Anticipating and Avoiding the Pitfalls That Can Sink a Startup, by Noam Wasserman

 I have personally given over 200 copies of this book away to new business graduates and friends that I have come across.
 The book is based on Wasserman’s research at Princeton.
 He did a masterful job of studying founders from many industries and detailing their experiences, good, bad and ugly.
-The book is captivating because it uses real identifiable examples, like Twitter and other recognizable companies.
-It is a must read for anyone who wants to start their own company.
+The book is captivating because it uses identifiable examples, like Twitter and other recognizable companies.
+It is a must-read for anyone who wants to start a company.

 This book focuses on helping entrepreneurs take proactive steps to keep them from making mistakes that, though common, can have a hugely negative impact on their business.
 It familiarizes new entrepreneurs with business structure and helps them to better understand all that goes into making a things run smoothly.
 This is a great book for teaching you how to appropriately manage your business and all that comes with it.

 This one is a classic for a reason.
-Peter Principle is an amazing book for helping founders to understand when they reach the “point of incompetence” and how to recruit great people to help you.
+The Peter Principle is an amazing book for helping founders to understand when they reach the “point of incompetence” and how to recruit great people to help them.
 Why do things go wrong?
 I think it’s safe to say that every business owner has asked this question at some point.
-In this book, the question is answered by addressing the issue of incompetence in the work force today.
+In this book, the question is answered by addressing the issue of incompetence in the workforce today.
 You will learn the importance of staffing and how it can make or break your business.

 Behind the Cloud: The Untold Story of How Salesforce.com Went from Idea to Billion-Dollar Company-and Revolutionized an Industry, by Marc Benioff and Carlye Adler

 Behind the Cloud just jumped onto my five-best-books-to-read list.
-Chris Brady, an Inc Magazine Top 50 leadership expert, suggested I read the book, and I am so thankful.
-It is the story of salesforce.com and how Benioff and team built a world-caliber company before the term “In the Cloud” existed.
-Since it’s beginning, salesforce.com has been a leader in innovation.
+Chris Brady, an Inc. magazine Top 50 leadership expert, suggested I read the book, and I am so thankful.
+It is the story of Ssalesforce.com and how Marc Benioff and his team built a world-caliber company before the term “In the cloud” existed.
+Since its beginning, Salesforce.com has been a leader in innovation.
 This book details the company’s unhindered journey to success, exemplifying how you can use the unique qualities of your business to generate massive revenue.
-This book is a great resource for making your business stand out in any circumstance.
+This book is a great resource for making your business stand out under any circumstance.